31 May 5 Reasons Why Surveys Suck and New Empathetic Ways to Improve CSAT and NPS

 Long, badly timed, poorly worded questionnaires are no longer an effective way to garner information from customers, let alone loyalty.
 Customers want to be heard.
 The key is giving them the ability to give valuable feedback in a way that serves both them and your business.

-Surveys still have a place in data collection.
-When applied with keen knowledge of your customer and respect for their time these are great tools.
-Adding creativity, making them fun using gamification and reward can increase response rates.
+When applied with keen knowledge of your customer and respect for their time, surveys are insightful tools.
+Showing that you listen to your customers, adding creativity, gamification and reward can increase response rates and customer retention.

 The Power of AI and Real-time data Collection

-New and improved methods of learning about your customers exist while handling their service issues like CSAT.AI, a tool available on the Zendesk platform (Salesforce Service Cloud Spring 2021).
-CSAT.AI analyzes 100% of chat/email engagements automating quality assurance, measuring customer sentiment with customizable metrics while providing continued training to agents.
+New and improved methods of learning about your customers exist while handling their service issues like CSAT.AI, a tool available on the Zendesk platform .
+CSAT.AI analyzes 100% of chat/email engagements automating quality assurance, measuring customer sentiment with customizable metrics while proactively assisting agents during the engagement.

 Agents can fix issues in real time before they solidify into a negative NPS.
 CSAT.AI goes one further by also monitoring consumer-agent interactions for abuse on either side.
 Keeping agents happy has a monetary benefit just as keeping customers happy does.
 It is costly to train an agent in house, but one well trained agent is worth five undertrained agents in action.
 Well trained agents help to build your relationships with customers, increase sales and improve multiple KPIs.